 The way you follow up with interested parents can make or break your volunteer recruitment efforts.

 When it comes to thanking your volunteers, it's always worth the effort.

 Ensuring that your volunteers feel valued is the best way to keep them coming back.
 And it isn’t hard to do.

 Don’t wait for the big annual event to say thanks.
-We've rounded up a bunch of simple recognition and appreciation ideas that can be used year-round.
+We’ve rounded up a bunch of volunteer appreciation ideas that can be used year-round.

 When your appeals for help aren’t getting results, it’s time to try something—or someone—new.

 The real reasons people don’t help, and what you can do about it.

 Tips to bring volunteers in, keep them happy, and avoid the pitfalls that will keep them from coming back.

 With some thought and planning, you can turn occasional helpers into committed volunteers.